Many families struggle with the internal debate on whether they want more children.

 As an only child, she will get 100% of the love from everyone.

-I need alone time to function, which I have now with my only.
+I can virtually only recharge with solitude and need alone time to function, which I have now with my only.

-I realized I wouldn’t have that with more than one and would wither away.
+That’s when I realized I wouldn’t have that with more than one and would wither away, at least not nearly enough of it, and not without forking over a fat amount of moola for childcare.

 There would always be a sick kid crying, teething, pooping, eating, and not sleeping.